content-left-bg.png

 General Subjects

-• Have summative internal assessment items endorsed by the QCAA
+• Summative internal assessments endorsed by the QCAA.

-• Have standards of assessment reviewed and accredited by the QCAA.
+• Standards of assessment reviewed and accredited by the QCAA.

-• Have external exams conducted in Year 12, Term 4.
+• External exams conducted in Year 12, Term 4.

-• Completing a minimum of 4 General Subjects contributes to a student's eligibility for tertiary entrance.
+• Completing a minimum of four General subjects contributes towards ATAR eligibility.

 Applied Subjects